clarklindev/blender-donut/README.md

 - encoding -> container (mpeg 4), output quality (perceptually lossless)
 - render -> render animation
 - NOTE: it knows to render using images (image sequence) because render output tab -> postprocessing -> sequencer is selected / and so it chooses that over rendering the camera
+- NOTE: when you are rendering the image sequence in video editor from images, you should turn off render properties -> color management: use default (because its "baked in" to the rendered images)
+- NOTE: turn off compositi  ng
+- NOTE: THE SECOND TIME YOU RUN RENDER (*from image sequence)-> the output should be mp4
+- NOTE: OUTPUT -> post processing -> sequencer needs to be selected -> RENDER

 ## Reference
 - [Blender Guru](https://www.youtube.com/playlist?list=PLjEaoINr3zgEPv5y--4MKpciLaoQYZB1Z)